mtulio/mtulio.labs/labs/go-geo-app/README.md

 Simple Go application to get the Geo location from HTTP client (caller) IP.

-This example app was used to this post.
+This example app was used to post to research about running apps on AWS Local Zones using OpenShift.

 ## Install